oracle/docker-images/OracleAccessManagement/imagetool/12.2.1.4.0/README.md

 # 2. Prerequisites

-The following prerequisites are necessary before building OAM Docker images with Image Tool:
+The following prerequisites are necessary before building OAM images with Image Tool:

 * A working installation of Docker 18.03.1 or later
 * Bash version 4.0 or later, to enable the <tab> command complete feature